Activated Charcoal: Safety Information for Cocktails

 The FDA says that it currently has no regulation on activated charcoal as a food additive or color additive as an ingredient to be added to food — though companies may decide that their use of activated charcoal is “generally recognized as safe” after approval from “qualified experts,” which allows legal usage before official FDA approval.

-In a non-binding FDA memo related to using charcoal as a coloring additive for salt in 2015 [link], the FDA declared that charcoal is not an approved food coloring.
+In a non-binding FDA memo related to using charcoal as a coloring additive for salt in 2015 [link], the FDA declared that charcoal is not an approved food coloring

 Furthermore, neither charcoal nor red clay is listed in FDA’s regulations for use in coloring food, including sea salt (see section 721(b) of the FD&C Act (21 U.S.C.
 379e(b)).
 Therefore, any food that contains these color additives is adulterated under section 402(c) of the FD&C Act (21 U.S.C.
 342(c)).
 The introduction or delivery for introduction into interstate commerce of any food that is adulterated is a prohibited act.
 FDA can take enforcement action against an adulterated food product, consistent with our priorities and resources.